Vaibhavs10/insanely-fast-whisper/README.md

 | Faster Whisper (`fp16` + `beam_size [1]`) | ~9.23 (*9 min 23 sec*)            |
 | Faster Whisper (`8-bit` + `beam_size [1]`) | ~8 (*8 min 15 sec*)            |

-## 🆕 You can now access blazingly fast transcriptions via your terminal! ⚡️
+## 🆕 Blazingly fast transcriptions via your terminal! ⚡️

 We've added a CLI to enable fast transcriptions.
 Here's how you can use it:

-### Transcribe your audio

 Install `insanely-fast-whisper` with `pipx`: